-To characterize the theoretical mechanisms at work, it is sufficient to allow for a single labormarket friction, which we designate as imperfect labor mobility across regions within a country.
-Variation in exposure to foreign competition arises from differences in regional industry specialization patterns.
+To characterize the theoretical mechanisms at work, it is sufficient to allow for a single labor-market friction, which we designate as imperfect labor mobility across regions within a country.
 Allowing for geographic labor immobility runs counter to the belief that U.S. regional labor markets are integrated seamlessly.
-Yet there is mounting evidence that the movement of labor across U.S. cities and states in the aftermath of changes in regional labor demand is slow and incomplete (Blanchard and Katz, 1992; Glaeser and Gyourko, 2005; Yagan, 2014) and that such incompleteness is strongest among less-educated workers (Bound and Holzer, 2000; Wozniak, 2010; Malamud and Wozniak, 2012; Diamond, 2015).
-Recent work on the impacts of trade with China, discussed in section 4, likewise confirms the slowness of regional labor-market adjustment.
-We begin by describing how changes in China's export supply affect U.S. industry product demand, and are subsequently transmitted to changes in traded sector output at the U.S. regional level.
+Yet there is mounting evidence that the movement of labor across U.S. cities and states in the aftermath of changes in regional labor demand is slow and incomplete (Blanchard and Katz, 1992; Glaeser and Gyourko, 2005; Yagan, 2014) and that such incompleteness is strongest among less-educated workers (Bound and Holzer, 2000; Wozniak, 2010; Malamud and Wozniak, 2012; Diamond, 2015).21 Recent work on the impacts of trade with China, discussed in section 4, likewise confirms the slowness of regional labor-market adjustment.